mgajdo/mgajdo.github.io/README.md

 # mgajdo.github.io
-This repository is reserved for a personal user site. (see https://pages.github.com/ for more information).
-Acessible via github.martingajdos.ch
+This repository name is reserved for the URL mgajdo.github.io.
+The intended use is to create a personal portfolio page (see https://pages.github.com/ for more information).
+The URL github.martingajdos.ch redirects to mgajdo.github.io